10 Best laptops for Solid Edge in 2023

 Cons

-• Shallow keyboard and weak key feedback
+• Shallow and weak key feedback

 • Slippery and awkward clickpad